A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Introduction

 A key determinant of IC3's efficiency is the \emph{inductive generalization} step, in which a CTI \emph{counterexample to induction} is generalized into a clause that blocks a larger set of unreachable states.
 Techniques such as CtgDown~\cite{CTG} and its extensions (e.g., stronger ICP/IC3 generalization~\cite{Winterer2021ICP} and EXCTG~\cite{EXCTG}) significantly improve generalization by performing more powerful reasoning about \emph{CTGs (counterexamples to generalization)}.
 These works show that better generalization, in terms of the width and depth of blocked state space, can substantially accelerate IC3.
 However, they still depend on fixed or manually tuned strategies: the trade-off between generalization strength and computational overhead is decided once and for all, or adjusted only by handcrafted rules.
 For example, EXCTG further proposes DynAMic~\cite{EXCTG}, which dynamically switches between several predefined strategies based on the difficulty of blocking states, but the switching policy itself is static and hard-coded.

-In practice, CTIs are generated under highly diverse circumstances: frame levels, clause densities, and proof-obligation queues all evolve throughout the run of IC3.
+In practice, CTIs are generated under highly diverse circumstances: frame levels, clause densities, and the number of pending block tasks all evolve throughout the run of IC3.
 Overly aggressive generalization may produce clauses that cannot be propagated, while overly conservative generalization may fail to block meaningful regions of the state space, leading to slow convergence.
 The effectiveness of a generalization strategy is therefore highly context-dependent.
 Moreover, each generalization affects future CTIs, frame saturation, and clause propagation.
 From this perspective, inductive generalization is not an isolated subroutine, but part of a sequential, non-stationary decision process that unfolds over the entire proof.

 Recent learning-based verification approaches operate at different points in this design space.
 NeuroPDR~\cite{NeuroPDR} integrates neural networks into PDR to guide the proof search, and DeepIC3~\cite{DEEPIC3} uses a graph neural network to predict promising clauses for IC3.
 These methods demonstrate that machine learning can improve SAT/SMT-based model checking, but they rely on offline training, heavy models, and non-trivial inference cost.
 They are therefore not well-suited to be invoked millions of times inside IC3's inner inductive generalization loop.
 What is missing is a \emph{lightweight, online} mechanism that can adaptively select generalization strategies based on the evolving proof state, without requiring pre-collected datasets or expensive training.